Loading…

 How to bond metal to concrete

 For a good quality bond, lightly scratch the metal surface where the adhesive will be applied (not always necessary).
-This increases surface area and improves adhesion.
-Sandpaper or a file can be used.
-Clean the surface thoroughly afterward to remove loose metal particles.
+Fine-grit sandpaper or a file can be used.
+Clean the surface thoroughly afterwards to remove loose metal particles.

 Apply the adhesive between the metal and concrete, pressing them together firmly.
-Temporary supports may be needed if the items tend to slide.
+Temporary supports may be needed if the items start to slide or move out of position.
 Adiseal Hi-Grab adhesive has higher initial grab, reducing the need for temporary supports in many cases.
+Give sufficient time for the adhesive to cure before removing the temporary supports.

 How to bond plastic to concrete

-Adiseal is suitable for bonding most plastics to concrete, except for polypropylene and polyethylene.
+Adiseal is suitable for bonding most plastics to concrete, except for some plastics like polypropylene, polyurethane and polyethylene.

 Before applying the adhesive, thoroughly clean the plastic to remove dust, oil, grease, paint, or any other dirt.
 Increasing the surface area by scratching the plastic enhances the bond strength between the plastic and concrete.